igrishaev/pg2/README.md

   (3, 'Juan', true)")
 ~~~

-Now we're ready for the demo.

 ### Get by id(s)

-The `get-by-id` function fetches a single row by its primary key which is `:id`
+The `get-by-id` function fetches a single row by a primary key which is `:id` by
-by default:
+default:

 ~~~clojure
 (pgh/get-by-id conn :test003 1)